 top of page

-• Perfectly Portioned: This recipe serves 2–4, making it ideal for a light lunch today and a fresh starter for tomorrow without the waste of a massive salad bowl.
+This recipe serves 2–4, making it ideal for a light lunch today and a fresh starter for tomorrow.
+No need to waste food with a massive salad bowl!

-• Budget-Friendly Freshness: Uses common pantry staples like olive oil and apple cider vinegar alongside seasonal fruit, so you aren't buying specialized ingredients you'll never use again.
+I use common pantry staples like olive oil and apple cider vinegar alongside seasonal fruit.
+This way, you won't be buying specialized ingredients you'll never use again.

-• Total Flexibility: While I love the snap of a Granny Smith, you can easily swap in whatever apples or berries are looking gorgeous at your local market.
+While I love the snap of a Granny Smith apple, feel free to swap in whatever apples or berries look gorgeous at your local market.

 Sweet and Savory Berry Salad | Appetite for Life | photo and recipe by Jen Vondenbrink